The canonical ring of a stacky curve: Block term order: examples

 \section{Block term order: examples}

 We show in two examples that the block grevlex term order has the desired utility in the context of canonical rings.

-First, we consider the case where we add a stacky point.
+First, we consider a case where we inductively add a stacky point.
 Example~\ref{ex:1-2-0} exhibits the canonical ring of a stacky curve with signature $(1;2;0)$.
 The block order elucidates the inductive structure of the canonical ring of a stacky curve with signature $(1;2,2,\ldots,2;0)$.